seenry/nuccl/log.md

 e. edit `updateCollCostTable` such that `table[a][p]` is set to not-(-1.0) so that NCCL doesn't think your algo is invalid (e.g. just set it to 0.0).

+## `src/device/generate.py`

+f. add your algo name to `all_algos` and in `algos_of_coll` put your algorithm under its corresponding collectives.

+## `src/include/device.h`

+g. edit `ncclDevFuncId` by incrementing `nAlgos` for the collectives that correspond to your algorithm (should reflect changes in part 1f) and add a stage to the ternary expression chain to handle your algorithm.

 ## `src/device/<coll>.h`

-f. create template instances for `RunWorkColl`
+. create template instances for `RunWorkColl`

 # 2. NCCL needs to know how to connect GPUs to one another for your algorithm